surister/blog/content/blog/ingesting-parquet-cratedb.md

 This is great, we have gone from [337]{.h} seconds to [90]{.h}; ~3.78x faster!

 But now what?
 I want better performance, 90 seconds still feels too much, and memory consumption is actually very high.
-We effectively traded memory for execution time (typical space over time tradeoff we see in algorithms)
+We effectively traded memory for execution time (typical space over time tradeoff we see in algorithms).

 I had two options, either think harder and see where I could gain more performance in Python and dive deper in to these APIs.
 Ultimately, I think that doing proper concurrency is going to be key,